 - hormone replacement therapy (HRT) is treatment for osteoporosis in women with low oestrogen levels, usually due to menopause

 - HRT is available as a pill, patch, topical gel, pessary and cream

 - HRT increases bone density and reduces fracture rates.
 However, HRT also increases the risks of blood clots, certain types of cancer, heart attacks and stroke, and is no longer widely recommended.
 It is sometimes used in post-menopausal women for whom bisphosphonates are not suitable, but the benefits of fracture reduction do not outweigh the risks associated with HRT use

 - men with low testosterone levels may benefit from testosterone replacement

-- used in the treatment of osteoporosis in post-menopausal women
+- raloxifene is used in the treatment of osteoporosis in post-menopausal women

 - teriparatide can also be used to treat osteoporosis in men when there is a high risk of fractures and other medicines are unsuitable

 For more information on supports for the home, visit the Independent Living Centres website at www.ilcaustralia.org